Vopaaz/checkpointing/docs/docs/comparison.md

     ```

 The only difference in the code is a line of comment,
-which shouldn't affect the return value of the function.
+which shouldn't affect the function's return value.
 However, joblib failed to use the cache, causing redundant re-compute.

 Replace joblib with checkpointing, in the 2nd run, `foo` won't be executed.